aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 1. Login to the Organization **Management (root) AWS account** with `AdministratorAccess`.
 2. **_Set the region to your desired `home` region_** (i.e. `ca-central-1`)
-3. For Control Tower based installs ONLY:
+3. Install AWS Control Tower:
+   - Government of Canada customers are _required_ to skip this step
    - OU and account names can ONLY be customized during initial installation.
 These values MUST match with the values supplied in the Accelerator config file.
    1. Go to the AWS Control Tower console and click `Set up landing zone`
    2. Select your `home` region (i.e. `ca-central-1`)